AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 that they differed, at first, and until wiser teachers systematized our religion, and sifted out the wheat from the chaff.

-## Clement of Rome.
+## Views of Clement of Rome.

-The first of the apostolic fathers was Clement of Rome, who was bishop from 85 AD. **Eusebius** and **Origen** thought he was Paul\'s fellow laborer.
+The first of the apostolic fathers was Clement of Rome, who was bishop from 85 AD.
+Eusebius and Origen thought he was Paul\'s fellow laborer.
 His famous (first) epistle of fifty-nine chapters is about the length of Mark\'s Gospel.
 He appeals to the destruction of the cities of Rome to illustrate the divine punishments but gives no hint of the idea of endless woe, though he devotes three chapters to the resurrection.
 He has been thought to have held to a partial resurrection, for he asks:
-\"Do we then deem it any great and wonderful thing for the maker of all things to raise up again those who have proudly served him in the assurance of a good faith?\" But this does not prove he held to the annihilation of the wicked, for **Theophilus** and **Origen** use similar language.
-He says: \"Let us reflect how free from wrath he is towards all his creatures.\" God "does good to all, but most abundantly to us who have fled for refuge to his compassions," etc. God is "the all-merciful and beneficent Father." **Neander** affirms that he had the Pauline spirit, \"with love as the motive," and **A. St. J. Chambré**,
+\"Do we then deem it any great and wonderful thing for the maker of all things to raise up again those who have proudly served him in the assurance of a good faith?\" But this does not prove he held to the annihilation of the wicked, for Theophilus and Origen use similar language.
+He says: \"Let us reflect how free from wrath he is towards all his creatures.\" God "does good to all, but most abundantly to us who have fled for refuge to his compassions," etc. God is "the all-merciful and beneficent Father."
+Neander affirms that he had the Pauline spirit, \"with love as the motive," and A. St. J. Chambré, D.
-D. D.,[^162] thinks \"he probably believed in the salvation of all men,\" and **Allin**[^163] refers to **Rufinus** and says, \"from which we may, I think, infer, that Clement, with other fathers, was a believer in the larger hope.\" It cannot be said that he has left anything positive in relation to the subject, though it is probable that **Chambré** and **Allin** have correctly characterized him.
+D.,[^162] thinks \"he probably believed in the salvation of all men,\" and **Allin**[^163] refers to Rufinus and says, \"from which we may, I think, infer, that Clement, with other fathers, was a believer in the larger hope.\" It cannot be said that he has left anything positive in relation to the subject, though it is probable that Chambré and Allin have correctly characterized him.

 He wrote a Greek epistle to the Corinthians which was lost for centuries, but was often quoted by subsequent writers, and whose contents were therefore only known in fragments.
 It was probably written before John\'s Gospel.
 It was at length found complete, bound with the Alexandrian codex.
-It was read in church before and at the time of **Eusebius**, and even as late as the Fifth Century.
+It was read in church before and at the time of Eusebius, and even as late as the Fifth Century.

-## Polycarp.
+## Polycarp a Destructionist.

-**Polycarp** was bishop of the church in Smyrna, 108-117 AD.
-He is thought to have been John\'s disciple. **Irenaeus** tells us that he and **Ignatius** were friends of Peter and John and related what they had told them.
+Polycarp was bishop of the church in Smyrna, 108-117 AD.
+He is thought to have been John\'s disciple.
+Irenaeus tells us that he and Ignatius were friends of Peter and John and related what they had told them.
 His only surviving epistle contains this passage: To Christ "all things are made subject, both that are in heaven and that are on earth; whom every living creature shall worship; who shall come to judge the quick and dead; whose blood God shall require of them that believe not in him."
 He also says in the same chapter: \"He who raised up Christ from the dead, will also raise us up if we do his will,\" implying that the resurrection depended, as he thought, on conduct in this life.
 It seems probable that he was one of those who held to the Pharisaic doctrine of a partial resurrection.
 And yet this is only the most probable conjecture.
 There is nothing decisive in his language.
-When the proconsul Statius Quadratus wrote to **Polycarp**, threatening him with burning, the saint replied "You threaten me with a fire that burns for an hour, and is presently extinct, but art ignorant, alas, of the fire of *aionian* condemnation, and the judgment to come, reserved for the wicked in the other world."
+When the proconsul Statius Quadratus wrote to Polycarp, threatening him with burning, the saint replied "You threaten me with a fire that burns for an hour, and is presently extinct, but art ignorant, alas, of the fire of *aionian* condemnation, and the judgment to come, reserved for the wicked in the other world."

-After **Polycarp** there was no literature that has descended to us, for several years, except a few quotations in later writings, which, however, contain nothing bearing on our theme, from Papias, Quadratus, Agrippa, Castor, etc.
+After Polycarp there was no literature that has descended to us, for several years, except a few quotations in later writings, which, however, contain nothing bearing on our theme, from Papias, Quadratus, Agrippa, Castor, etc.

+## The Martyria.

-\"The Martyrdom of Polycarp\" purports to be a letter from the church of Smyrna reciting the particulars of his death.
+*The Martyrdom of Polycarp* purports to be a letter from the church of Smyrna reciting the particulars of his death.
 But though it is the earliest of the Martyria, it is supposed to have a much later date than it alleges, and much has been interpolated by its transcribers.
-**Eusebius** omits much of it.
-It speaks of the fire that is "*aionion* punishment,\" and it is probable that the writer gave these terms the same sense that is given them by the Scriptures, **Origen**, **Gregory** and other Universalist writings and authors.
+Eusebius omits much of it.
+It speaks of the fire that is "*aionion* punishment,\" and it is probable that the writer gave these terms the same sense that is given them by the Scriptures, Origen, Gregory and other Universalist writings and authors.

 ## Tatian.

-**Tatian** states the doctrine of endless punishment very strongly.
+Tatian states the doctrine of endless punishment very strongly.
 He was a philosophical Platonist more than a Christian.
 He was a heathen convert and repeats the heathen doctrines in language unknown to the New Testament though common enough in heathen works.
 He calls punishment
-\"death through punishment in immortality,\"[^164] terms used by **Josephus** and the Pagans, but never found in the New Testament.
+\"death through punishment in immortality,\"[^164] terms used by Josephus and the Pagans, but never found in the New Testament.
 His *Diatessaron*, a collection of the Gospels, is of real value in determining the existence of the Gospels in the Second Century.

-## Epistle of Barnabas.
+## Barnabas's "Way of Death."

 The Epistle of Barnabas was written by an Alexandrian Gnostic, probably about 70 to 120 AD, not, as has been claimed, by Paul\'s companion, and